You want smart political talk without the meltdowns?

 Someone could be heard yelling from the crowd.

-A woman could be also seen recording the tents altercations on a cell phone in one hand as she held a toddler in the other arm, screaming at the cops to stop, and the protesters standing, quote, for human rights, and an officer was heard yelling at the woman to get the baby out of here now.
+A woman could be also seen recording the tense altercations on a cell phone in one hand as she held a toddler in the other arm, screaming at the cops to stop and the protesters standing, quote, for human rights.

-Yeah, maybe you could where's the maternal instinct?
+Yeah, maybe you could, where's the maternal instinct?

 Don't put your kids in the middle of a melee.